Mam and I are somewhat attached to books. If you saw our shelves at home, you’d almost wonder how the house hasn’t collapsed under the weight of them!

-The Blurb (Taken from Amazon)
+The Blurb (Taken from Penguin Random House)

 If you’re lucky enough to be in one place for a long time, then the library a la Matilda is the best place for the best value, but here are some of our recommendations on what we use all the time:

 One of Mam’s favourite websites to use, it’s particularly useful when you’re looking for books that are out of print!
 One of the main drawbacks though is that you have to wait for your book (unless you have a Kindle).

 If you’re in Dublin city then you’ll know that Chapters Bookstore is a goldmine for bookworms.
 With a slew of book deals in store and a wonderful secondhand section upstairs, it’s a fantastic resource (many a time have we found collectors’ books in their shelves).

 Who really cares of books have been thumbed through 50 times – that means that someone actually took the time out to read them!
 Three books for €1?
 Yes please.
 Some of our best book finds have been from charity shops AND you’re giving back to people.
 It’s a win-win situation.